-Images from the PAM Chlorophyll Fluorescence cameras are processed by the LemnaTec software which extracts meaningful physiological phenotyping data, in particular chlorophyll fluorescence parameters, such as the quantum yield.
+Images from the Chlorophyll Fluorescence cameras are processed by the LemnaTec software which extracts meaningful physiological phenotyping data, in particular chlorophyll fluorescence parameters, such as the quantum yield.

 Chlorophyll fluorescence date provide insight in plant physiology and stress responses.
 They serve to rate plant quality in breeding, plant pathology, and environmental studies.

 Baker, Neil R. (2008): Chlorophyll Fluorescence: A Probe of Photosynthesis In Vivo.
 In: Annual Review of Plant Biology

 59 (1), p.
 89–113. http://www.annualreviews.org/doi/10.1146/annurev.arplant.59.032607.092759

 Kautsky, H., Hirsch, A. Neue Versuche zur Kohlensäureassimilation.
 Naturwissenschaften 19, 964 (1931). https://doi.org/10.1007/BF01516164